andrew/ultimate-awesome/README.md

 - [Awesome-Microservices-DotNet](https://github.com/mjebrahimi/Awesome-Microservices-DotNet) - 💎 A collection of awesome training series, articles, videos, books, courses, sample projects, and tools for Microservices in .NET.
 - [awesome-ai-ml-resources](https://github.com/armankhondker/awesome-ai-ml-resources) - Learn AI/ML for beginners with a roadmap and free resources. .
 - [Computer-Science-Resources](https://github.com/the-akira/Computer-Science-Resources) - A list of resources in different fields of Computer Science.
-- [awesome-selfhost-docker](https://github.com/hotheadhacker/awesome-selfhost-docker) - 🚀 Curated list of open-source, self-hosted projects deployable with Docker and docker-compose.
-Your go-to resource for amazing self-hostable software.
 - [awesome-network-embedding](https://github.com/chihming/awesome-network-embedding) - A curated list of network embedding techniques.
 - [awesome-ethical-hacking-resources](https://github.com/husnainfareed/awesome-ethical-hacking-resources) - 😎 🔗 Awesome list about all kinds of resources for learning Ethical Hacking and Penetration Testing.
 - [awesome-status-pages](https://github.com/ivbeg/awesome-status-pages) - Awesome list of status page open source software, services and public status pages of major internet companies.